top of page

 Spider-Man Season 4

-Mostly wraps up old plot threads while setting up the final season.
-Introduces Black Cat, tying her origins to Captain America.
-Deals with mature themes like lost love, grief, lust & only affording rent in a bad part of town.
+It mostly wraps up old plot threads while setting up the final season.
+They ntroduce Black Cat by tying her origins to Captain America, but it doesn't really work.
+It deals with mature themes like lost love, grief, lust and only affording rent in a bad part of town.

 Premiere: Feb 1, 1997